 With their long, heavy coats, the dogs love to be outside no matter the weather.
 They make an ideal choice for families that love spending time outside.

-The dogs are affectionate and kid-friendly but they also are high energy and need a lot of exercise.
+The dogs are affectionate and kid-friendly but also high energy and need a lot of exercise.
 You’ll need to start training early because Bearded Collies can be willful and stubborn.